PhantomDraft/filter-widget-cartum/README.md

 * Add more selectors to `sourceSelectors` to capture additional groups.
 * Extend `imageMap`/`labelMap` or implement `labelFormatter` for custom labels.
 * You can obtain filter cover URLs by right-clicking the cover image in Products → References → Brands and selecting “Copy image address”.
-* For advanced logic, wrap `FilterWidget.init` in your own scripts or post-process rendered lists.
+* For advanced logic, create an instance with `new FilterWidget(config)` and call `init()` in your own scripts after post-processing the rendered lists.